Kenya-Worldwide-donkey-crisis-option-1-.jpg Kenya-Worldwide-donkey-crisis-option-1-.jpg

 In Kenya, we exposed a slaughterhouse where 2,000 donkeys were killed for their skins every month, which were then exported to China.
 Thanks in part to our efforts to raise awareness about the situation, donkey slaughter has now been banned in Kenya.
 The global purchase of donkeys and donkey skins is a savage operation run by organized Chinese syndicates who show no mercy for animals, or for people who get in their way.
 They often descend on rural villages and steal donkeys, or force owners to sell at giveaway prices, then slaughter the animals in makeshift abattoirs.

-Despite the legal ban on their slaughter, donkeys continue to be killed in their droves for the insatiable Chinese donkey skin trade.
-Together with our partner, the Kenya Society for the Protection of Animals (KSPCA), we are working to help protect these gentle creatures.
+Despite the legal ban, donkeys continue to be killed in their droves for the insatiable Chinese donkey skin trade.
+Together with the KSPCA we work to help protect these gentle creatures.
 In 2023, we donated three off-road motorbikes to the Anti-Stock Theft Unit, aiming to reduce illicit activities.

-In early 2024, we secured funds to deploy a specialized team to the high-risk areas of Kajiado, Machakos, Kiambu and Nairobi for an initial visit.
-Our team provided crucial treatment for rescued donkeys in the area and will conduct strategic surveillance initiatives across donkey slaughter hotspots.
+In early 2024, we deployed a specialized team to the high-risk areas of Kajiado, Machakos, Kiambu and Nairobi for an initial visit.
+Our team provided crucial treatment for rescued donkeys in the area.
 Our plan is to continue fundraising so that our team can sustain this vital work for at least the next year.

 Greece 🇬🇷